mmattel/EET-Solmate/README.md

 * Stability
   Compared to the [solmate SDK](https://github.com/eet-energy/solmate-sdk), the code provided has tons of [error handling](#error-handling) that will make the script run continuosly even if "strange" stuff occurs.

-* The scripts uses and works the latest Python libraries.

 ## Upgrading - Breaking Changes